Don’t Be Afraid to File Your Own Taxes If You’re Self-Employed

 But when tax season rolls around, many self-employed taxpayers hire tax professionals and shell out hefty income tax return preparation fees instead of filing their own taxes.
 Learning how to file taxes only comes to mind for some.

-That’s all well and good, but if you’re self-employed and looking to save, DIY-ing your taxes — or using paid tax software — might be your best and cheapest filing option, especially if you’ve got minimal expenses.
-You’ll need to track expenses and calculate deductions even if you hire a tax professional to file on your behalf, so if you’d like to cut down on preparation fees, consider giving it a shot on your own first.
+That’s all well and good, but if you’re self-employed and looking to save, DIY-ing your taxes — or using paid tax software like TaxAct®— might be your best and cheapest filing option, especially if you’ve got minimal expenses.
+You’ll need to track your expenses and calculate deductions even if you hire a tax professional to file on your behalf.
+If you’d like to cut down on preparation fees, consider giving it a shot on your own first.
 Here’s what you need to know if you plan to try it out.

 In calculating the deduction, you have two options.
 One is to claim the simplified home office deduction, where you deduct $5 per square foot of your home office (up to $1,500 and 300 square feet).
 The second is to calculate all of your actual expenses, which includes both direct and indirect costs.
 For indirect costs, items like mortgage interest, taxes, maintenance costs, insurance and utilities, you must determine what percentage of the total cost was used solely for your business space.
 Only that portion is tax deductible – not the entire cost.

 And, as a final note, regardless of which method you choose, your deduction is limited to your net business income.
 That means, if you experienced a business loss for the year, the home office deduction will not decrease your tax liability further.